tydavis/journal/2017/docker-builder-pattern.md

 The Docker Builder Pattern is a highly useful pattern for leveraging docker containers to generate artifacts and then package those artifacts in a runtime-only image.
-This pattern minimizes production container sizes, accelerating deployment while reducing incidents of broken dependencies, conflicting build libraries, and permits centralized control of build tools.
+For languages which produce binaries or single-data archives (e.g. Go, Java/JVM languages, Rust, etc), this pattern minimizes production container sizes, accelerating deployment while reducing incidents of broken dependencies, conflicting build libraries, and permits centralized control of build tools.

+Note, this does not apply to interpreted languages such as Python, Ruby, or NodeJS, though similar results can be achieved in NodeJS with [webpack][9] and other preprocessing measures.

 >Examples below include both Windows and Linux/OSX equivalent commands.